RotorHazard/RotorHazard/resources/S32_BPill_PCB/mainBoardBuild.md

 Install the buzzer by soldering the + pin the lower pad labeled (+).
 The long pin on the buzzer is (+).
-Note that after applying power if the buzzer is constantly beeping, it is because the BPill is not yet flashed.
+Note that after applying power if the buzzer is constantly beeping, it may be because the BPill is not yet flashed.
 To silence it, put the clip on the '1' position of the Boot0 jumper on the BPill module and press the reset button on the BPill.
 Leave the clip in place until the initial flash of the BPill is